Theologis/ZOCR/ZOCR/README.md

 # ZOCR

-A real-time OCR algorithm.
+A real-time scene text detection and recognition algorithm.
 Our system is able to recognize text in unconstrain background.
-This algorithm is based on several papers, and was implemented in C/C++ using ZedBoard DPU.\
+This algorithm is based on several papers, and was implemented in C/C++ using ZedBoard DPU.

 Prerequisites:
 - Install [docker](https://docs.docker.com/install/)